 Triton College values the expertise brought to the classroom by adjunct faculty.
-While many adjunct faculty have had significant teaching experience, others have not.
+While many have significant teaching experiences, other adjunct faculty have not.
 In any case, it is the position of Triton College that lifelong learning is a goal for everyone, and to that end, we provide a variety of professional growth experiences.